dynamsoft-docs/barcode-reader-docs/performance/accuracy.md

 ## Summary

-In the article, the accuracy is supposed to be the first priority and strategies that can improve the accuracy of the barcode decoding are listed.
+In the article, accuracy is supposed to be the first priority and strategies that can improve the accuracy of the barcode decoding are listed.
 You can try these strategies in your own project to find out the best configuration for your usage scenario.
 You can also [contact us]() if further improvements are required in you project.

 - [How to boost Speed]()
 - [How to boost Read Rate]()